 Janice did not seem naive.
 Rather, she appeared very willing to not have to call the shots, to not be bothered with life itself.
 Her being languid was entirely her own doing, a consummate expression of her personality, and so, while this peculiar union had struck everybody as odd, even horrific to some cynics, it had also manifested itself in the minds of all friends and family as incredibly aspirational.
 Kenneth and Janice had found each other by him actively choosing her and by her letting that happen.

 The chess debacle, however, was entirely uncalled for and up to this moment in time, Kenneth had been unable to decipher its deeper meaning, if there even was one.
 No, he was painfully aware now that there was some perverse meaning behind his inability to defeat his wife in chess, and it painted a different image of his wife and himself from what he was comfortable with.
 It had started as a harmless activity.
 Janice was quick to pick up rules.
 Rules were how she functioned.
 Like a machine entirely apathetic about ever approaching the singularity, in many areas Janice would memorize rules quickly and never think outside of that ruleset.
 They both were seated in front of each other, an illegal yet also tasteless hand-carved ivory chess board separating them, each pawn heavy enough to pose a threat to the delicate wooden floor of their living room.
 An uncle, a long time ago, had brought it over from a trip to a country in which, at the time of the board’s creation, even a human life weighed less than one of the pawns.
-Then, Kenneth wasn’t good at estimating the worth of life and labour, being too far removed from those concepts, and there was a good chance these chess pieces still outweighed the lives of people living a few dozen meters below their high-rise apartment.
-In any case, one uneventful evening spent indoors, the board, usually used as a coffee table so the couple had a place to display a selection of their coffee-table books, had given him the idea of teaching Janice the intricacies of chess, and he had carefully explained every rule for every piece in their first mock game, and not once had Janice asked a question.
+Then, Kenneth wasn’t good at estimating the worth of life and labour, being too far removed from those concepts, and there was a good chance these chess pieces still outweighed the lives of people living a few dozen meters below the high-rise apartment he, self-consciously self-conscious, called “their tiny piece of the pie”.
+In any case, one uneventful evening spent indoors, some riots outside, the board, usually used as a coffee table so the couple had a place to display a selection of their coffee-table books, had given him the idea of teaching Janice the intricacies of chess, and he had carefully explained every rule for every piece in their first mock game, and not once had Janice asked a question.
 He felt his love for her growing day by day.

 However, he had quickly picked up on the fact that playing with her was a completely joyless experience.
 He felt that she disliked the game.
 Janice was passionless about most things.
 Chess though, chess she seemed to object to in particular.
 He could see that it was a chore to her.
 And yet, at the end of the mock game, he had felt something strange.
 Something like a sparkle, like a small glimpse into something he couldn’t yet identify.
 Somehow, the last three moves before he beat Janice and just after he had stopped explaining the game and had made all rules available to her, he saw something, a twitch in her finger, betraying the fact that his play had not been perfect and the check mate could have been countered, and that Janice had realized that before him, and not acted on it.
-And so even though he understood that she did not want to continue, a challenge to a re-match had seemed appropriate, and her being Janice she had agreed with no protest.
+And so even though he understood that she did not want to continue, a challenge to a re-match had seemed appropriate, and her being Janice she had agreed without protest.

 She beat him in five turns.
 Then four.
 Five again.
 Six.
 Nine, she had been distracted, a traffic accident outside, burning cars, sirens, human tragedy, she sometimes reacted to such things.
 Never before had Kenneth felt such treason; he believed that Janice hadn’t known the rules to chess prior to this evening, yet this absurd string of wins revealed that she had never disclosed some undiscovered genius in her she must have been aware of, boiling a nanometer underneath the surface and being brought to light by something as simple and clichéd as a game of chess.
-They had played other board games together before, games that Janice had enjoyed, and her performance had been normal, expectable, human But here, he felt as if he was playing against a chess robot on maximum difficulty that at the same time conversed with him as if it wasn’t even paying attention to the task it had programmed for.
+They had played other board games together before, games that Janice had enjoyed, and her performance had been normal, expectable, human.
+Yet here, he felt as if he was playing against a chess robot on maximum difficulty that at the same time conversed with him as if it wasn’t even paying attention to the task it had been programmed for.
 Janice was unfazed, careless, taking no longer than a second or two to decide on a move, if even.
 She seemed to be ready to move a piece as soon as he had barely touched his.
-So after this first evening filled with defeat and a blossoming grief for a marriage falling apart, Kenneth had asked:
+So after this first evening filled with defeat and a blossoming grief for a marriage falling apart, Kenneth had mustered up the courage to ask:

 “I thought you hate this.”